-Since a large proportion of the costs associated with EESL programs relate to the expected changes in product purchase price, understanding the incremental cost of energy efficiency improvement is key to accurately predicting the benefit to cost ratio.
+Since a large proportion of the costs associated with EESL programs relate to the expected changes in product purchase price, understanding the incremental cost of energy efficiency improvement is key to accurately predicting the benefit to cost ratio and setting performance requirements.
 This is discussed further in the following section.

+'''

-&lt;sup>3 This is typically a core part of the standard setting methodology, e.g. in the USA and the EU.
+This is typically a core part of the standard setting methodology, e.g. in the USA and the EU.

+'''